 The design bearing strengths are given for different edge distances (1.25 in. and 2 in.), different Fu (58 and 65 ksi), and different bolt diameters (5/8 – 1-1/2 in.)

-Table 7-6 also includes the edge distance (Le full) required to develop the full bearing strength for different Fu and bolt diameters
+Table 7-5 also includes the edge distance (Le full) required to develop the full bearing strength for different types of holes (standard, short-slotted, oversized, etc.) and bolt diameters

-Table 7-6 also includes the bearing strength when Le > Le full
+Table 7-5 also includes the bearing strength when Le > Le full for different bolt diameters.

 Example 3.1 Calculate and check the design strength of the connection shown below.
-Is the connection adequate for carrying the factored load of 60 kips.
+Is the connection adequate for carrying the factored load of 60 kips?
+Assume A325 bolts.

 Solution